 Software licensing in the past was based on a number of factors i.e. capacity under license, number of VM’s, sockets, agents etc.

-Depending on your backup software vendor, your software licensing could utilise some or all of below.
+Depending on your backup software vendor, your software licensing could utilize some or all of below.

 We work with backup software vendors that can provide a single price for your entire enterprise estate!